Ben Brading 5 min read

 Market-wide Half-Hourly Settlement timeline

-Here is the current timeline for the Market-wide Half-Hourly Settlement scheme:
+Here is the timeline for the major milestones in the Market-wide Half-Hourly Settlement programme:

-• September 2025 – MHHS migration of MPANs begins, with suppliers moving customers to new settlement agreements.
+• October 2025 – MHHS migration of MPANs began, with suppliers moving customers to new settlement arrangements.

 • May 2027 – Deadline for MPAN migration.